Here you’ll find a quality collection of delightful narrative writing prompts for 4th grade.

 7. Describe the types of fiction and non-fiction books that you like to read.

 8. Write a short autobiography about yourself.
 Along with the usual information such as name, birthday, family life, etc., share your talents, weaknesses, hobbies, and likes/dislikes.

 10. Share details about the best birthday present you’ve ever received plus describe how receiving it made you feel.

-11. Write about a time that you were embarrassed.
-Give details.
+11. Write about a time when you were embarrassed.

-12. What’s the most frightened dream you’ve ever had?
+12. What’s the most frightening dream you’ve ever had?
 Describe what happened.

-14. Write about the best amazing Christmas morning ever.
+14. Write about the best Christmas morning ever.

 16. Write about a time when you helped someone complete a task.